Fire safety and prevention tips

 - Never overload electrical sockets or extension leads.

-- Use a qualified electricians to make any necessary repairs to electrical appliances.
+- Use a qualified electrician to make any necessary repairs to electrical appliances.

 - When returning from holiday or other times when your away from home, flush your toilet, and run all water outlets for 3 minutes to flush the system.